Source-Floppa/floppman/README.md

 uninstall - remove a package
-list	  - list all installed packages find	  - find a package in the local source tree (reports name, path and description) config    - opens a ncurses TUI that helps you configure floppman
+list	  - list all installed packages find	  - find a package in the local source tree (reports name, path and description) config    - opens a TUI interface that helps you configure floppman
 ```

 ### Building